Parisian ruin probability for spectrally negative L\'{e}vy processes: Introduction

-Another relevant paper is the one of Landriault et al. \cite{landriault}.
-Here the authors study for a spectrally negative L\'evy process of bounded variation a somewhat different type of Parisian stopping time in which loosely speaking the deterministic, fixed delay $r$ is replaced by an independent exponential random variable with a fixed parameter $p>0$.
-To be a little bit more precise, each time the process starts a new excursion below zero, a new independent exponential random variable with parameter $p$ is considered and the stopping time of interest, let us denote it by $\kappa_{\exp(p)}$, is defined as the first time when the length of the excursion is bigger than the value of the accompanying exponential random variable.
-Although in insurance the stopping time $\kappa_{\exp(p)}$ is arguably less interesting than $\kappa_r$, working with exponentially distributed delays allowed the authors to obtain relatively simple expressions for e.g. the Laplace transform of $\kappa_{\exp(p)}$ in terms of the so-called ($q$-)scale functions of $X$.
-In order to avoid a misunderstanding with the reader, we emphasize that in the definition of $\kappa_{\exp(p)}$ by Landriault et al. \cite{landriault}, there is not a single underlying exponential random variable but a whole sequence (each one of them attached to a separate excursion below zero); therefore $\mathbb P_x(\kappa_{\exp(p)}\in\mathrm{d}z)$ does not equal $\int_0^\infty p\mathrm{e}^{-pr} \mathbb P_x(\kappa_r\in\mathrm{d}z)$.
+Another relevant paper is the one of Landriault \textit{et al.} \cite {landriault}.
+Here the authors study, for a spectrally negative L\'evy process of bounded variation, a somewhat different type of Parisian stopping time, in which, loosely speaking, the deterministic, fixed delay $r$ is replaced by an independent exponential random variable with a fixed parameter $p>0$.
+To be a little bit more precise, each time the process starts a new excursion below zero, a new independent exponential random variable with parameter $p$ is considered, and the stopping time of interest, let us denote it by $\kappa_{\exp(p)}$, is defined as the first time when the length of the excursion is bigger than the value of the accompanying exponential random variable.
+Although in insurance the stopping time $\kappa_{\exp(p)}$ is arguably less interesting than $\kappa_r$; working with exponentially distributed delays allowed the authors to obtain relatively simple expressions, for example, the Laplace transform of $\kappa_{\exp(p)}$ in terms of the so-called ($q$-)scale functions of $X$.
+In order to avoid a misunderstanding, we emphasize that, in the definition of $\kappa_{\exp(p)}$, by~\cite{landriault}, there is not a single underlying exponential random variable, but a whole sequence (each attached to a separate excursion below zero); therefore $\mathbb P_x(\kappa_{\exp(p)}\in\mathrm{d}z)$ does not equal $\int_0^\infty p\mathrm{e}^{-pr} \mathbb P_x(\kappa_r\in\mathrm{d}z)$.

-As the main result of our paper, we provide an expression for the Parisian ruin probality which is considerably simpler than the one of Czarna and Palmowski \cite{czarnapalmowski} and which simultaneously holds for spectrally negative L\'evy processes of bounded and unbounded variation.
+As the main result of our paper, we provide an expression for the Parisian ruin probability, which is considerably simpler than the one of Czarna and Palmowski~\cite{czarnapalmowski}, and which simultaneously holds for spectrally negative L\'evy processes of bounded and unbounded variation.
 Before stating this result, we introduce a little extra notation.